microsoft/ApplicationInsights-dotnet/.docs/concepts.md

 }
 catch(Exception ex)
 {
     tc.TrackException(ex);
 }
 ```

 ## Telemetry Channels
-Telemetry channels are responsible for buffering telemetry items and sending them to the Application Insights service, where they're stored for querying and analysis.
+Telemetry channels are responsible for sending the telemetry data to the designated place.
+Optional features can be provided by the telemetry channels, for example, buffering the data and sending in them in batches, persisting the data to a local storage in case of transmission failure (e.g. network outage), traffic shaping and retry mechanisms

 The .NET and .NET Core versions of the SDKs provide two built-in telemetry channels:
 - [InMemoryChannel](https://github.com/microsoft/ApplicationInsights-dotnet/blob/develop/BASE/src/Microsoft.ApplicationInsights/Channel/InMemoryChannel.cs): A lightweight channel that buffers items in memory until they're sent.
 Items are buffered in memory and flushed once every 30 seconds, or whenever 500 items are buffered.